︎ Work

 ︎︎︎Project: The objective of the CCC Public Seminar is to offer a transversal platform to the CCC students, and to all students of HEAD as well as the general public with a specific focus on debating research practices of urgent relevance for the field of contemporary art practices.

-Type: Poster, photographic image creation.
+Type: Poster, photomontage.

 ︎︎︎Project: Venice Architecture Biennale 2021 print and digital collateral for UIC School of Architecture.